maribedran/redux-learning/README.md

 2. **getState** returns the current state of the application
 3. **dispatch** dispatches an action triggering a state change
 4. **subscribe** adds a listener with a callback

+## Immutable objects

+1. Use spread operators and Object.assign to keep objects immutable
+2. Use `deepFreeze` to guarantee that objects don't change